Request Configuration

 waitForEvent

-Waits for a custom event to be dispatched on the page.
-This is useful for waiting on application-specific events that will be triggered after the page loads.
+Waits for a custom event dispatched by the page.
+Use this for application-specific events your code fires after page load.

 Parameters

-event: String, required — The name of the custom event to wait for.timeout: Number, optional — Maximum number of milliseconds to wait for the event before failing.
+event: String, required: The name of the custom event to wait for.timeout: Number, optional: Maximum number of milliseconds to wait for the event before failing.
+Default: 30,000ms.

 Example